Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Added a setting for changing the passive skill base (instead of 10)
 * Removed skill macro as it's in the check macro
 * Fixed Lucian's spell thing after I changed spell higher level stuff to a select input
+* Move Jack of All Trades to the class page

 **October 16th 2015**